Municue

 3 hearings·Last: May 13, 2026·Zoning·District·Significant

-A new Planned Development District is proposed on the southeast side of Main Street near S. Peak Street to allow a mix of residential, commercial, and light industrial uses on property currently zoned for commercial service.
-This would change the zoning and development potential of the site.
-The City Plan Commission is reviewing the application.
+A developer seeks approval for a new Planned Development District near Main Street and S. Peak Street that would allow a mix of residential, commercial, and light industrial buildings on a property currently zoned for commercial services.
+This mixed-use development would add housing and business space to the area.

 Mar 26: Carried: 12 to 0